yeofrancis/yeofrancis/README.md

 - 🌱 I’m currently learning everything on Azure Networking, Azure Kubernetes Service, Azure AI and Python
 - 🤔 I’m looking to collaborate on Azure Cloud and Python projects
 - 👯 I’ll love provision cloud resources using Azure Verified Module / Terraform / Terragrunt
-- 🥅 2025 Goals: achieve AZ-305 and achieve proficiency in Azure Networking and AKS.
-Good understanding in Azure AI, AI Agents, Agentic Flows and MCPs.
-Start with AI-102 as a base for PoCs
+- 🥅 2025 Goals: to achieve AZ-305 and acquire proficiency in Azure Networking and AKS.
+Good understanding in Azure AI, AI Agents, Agentic AI and MCPs.
 - :gift_heart: Share and Provide to communities
 - 💬 Try me about anything on Securities Investment and Operation
 - 😄 Pronouns: Nothin can't be learn.
 Build it and they will come